estiens/hubot-twitter-mention-v2/README.md

 # hubot-twitter-mentionv2

-A hubot script that continually searches twitter for a keyword you specify
+A hubot script that continually searches twitter for a keyword you specify.

 See [`src/twitter-mentionv2.coffee`](src/twitter-mentionv2.coffee) for full documentation.